Search

 Primary Hyperparathyroidism

 In primary hyperparathyroidism, the parathyroid gland produces too much parathyroid hormone.
-This hormone controls the metabolism of calcium and phosphorus in the body (see Hormonal Disorders of Dogs: Disorders of the Parathyroid Glands and of Calcium Metabolism in Dogs).
+This hormone controls the metabolism of calcium and phosphorus in the body.
 The disease occurs infrequently in older dogs.

 When too much parathyroid hormone is released over a long period of time, minerals are leached from the skeleton and replaced by immature fibrous connective tissue.
 This condition, called fibrous osteodystrophy, affects the entire skeleton but tends to concentrate in the bones of the skull.